qBioTurin/AB-ESSN/Melanoma/ABM/readme.md

 /*************************************************/

 Tho plots are already represented into the interface.
-They show the sub_populations number (one for each place) vs time
+They show the sub_populations number (one for each place) vs time.
+In principle it also is possible to use the export-plots NetLogo procedure from the command center or within the code befor the stop condition to save results into specific csv files.

 /*************************************************/